JvB22/napari-dna-damage/README.md

-# napari-cellomics
+# napari-dna-damage
-Napari plugin for performing cellomics analysis on neuron microscopy images
+Napari plugin for performing DNA-Damage analysis on microscopy images